-Herbs have been used since the beginning of humankind.
+Herb gardens have been used since the beginning of humankind.
 Cultivation of herbs has occurred for millennia.
 Herbs are grown for flavoring, preserving, and medicinal uses.
 They are used as dyes and for ritual and worship.
 Herb gardens are grown for nostalgia, lifestyle values, and to empower one’s own health and body.
 They provide simple pleasures, economy, spiritual benefits, and connection with the natural cycles of the earth.

 Herb gardens are increasing in popularity as consumers become more and more concerned about the dangers of antibiotic resistance and the risk of superbugs developing.
 Increased information is available about the benefits that herbs provide in maintaining healthy lifestyles.
 The desire to grow organic medicines and foods is becoming more mainstream.
 Savvy consumers are interested in excellent quality vs. quantity.
-Obtaining food and herbs locally and the growth of the slow food movement are prompting a surge in the popularity of backyard or windowsill herb gardens.
+Therefore, obtaining food and herbs locally and the growth of the slow food movement are prompting a surge in the popularity of backyard or windowsill herb gardens.

 Health experts recognize that herbs promote longevity.
-People are realizing the limits that conventional medicine has, especially in the prevention and treatment of chronic illnesses.
+Also, people are realizing the limits that conventional medicine has, especially in the prevention and treatment of chronic illnesses.
 Mass media and society have increased interest in living long healthy lives, and herbs can be a central aspect of reduced fat, sugar, and salt diets.

 Fortunately, herbs are among the easiest plants to grow.
 Anyone can successfully grow herbs.